13 common problems with cutting plastic film, and what you can do about them

 6. Teared plastic film

 We find several reasons for tearing.
 For razor blades tearing appears when the topography of the blade edge affects the web.
 A blade optimized for slitting film with white chalk may tear a thin stretched film at high speed.
-Counter-wise, a blade made for thin stretched film may be useless for slitting film containing white additives.
+Counter-wise, a blade made for stretch film may be useless for slitting film containing white additives.

 7. No roll separation and material jam in front of slitting